saurabhp75/saurabhp75.github.io/_notes/rasa.md

 A story is a real conversation between a user and an assistant. user intent -> asisstant action Core models learn from real conversational data in the form of training “stories”. file location data/stories.md.

-The domain defines the universe your assistant lives in: file domain.yml

-### workflow:
-1. Create a New Project
-2. View Your NLU Training Data
-3. Define Your Model Configuration
-4. Write Your First Stories
-5. Define a Domain
-6. Train a Model
-7. Talk to Your Assistant

 ### RASAX:
-What Rasa X is:
 Rasa X is a tool to learn from real conversations and improve your assistant.
 Using it is totally optional.
 If you don’t want to, you can just use Rasa on its own.

 ### What Rasa X is not:
 It’s not a hosted service.
 It’s not an all-in-one, point-and-click bot platform.

 Docker shares the host OS/kernel.